 with you the most?
 Explain how it applies to your life.

-Students will wait for parents at the elementary/primary playground.
+Students will wait for parents at the Adolescent building.

 Conferences with your parents and myself will be scheduled several times this year.

 Students will lead their own conference with guidance.